linkedpipes/etl/README.md

 For an example see the ```configuration.properties.example``` file.

 ## Running LinkedPipes ETL
-To run LP-ETL, you need to run the three components it consists of.
+To run LP-ETL, you need to run the four components it consists of.
 For debugging purposes, it is useful to store the console logs.

 ### Linux
 ```sh